softfire-eu/experiment-examples/README.md

   Licensed under [Apache v2 License](http://www.apache.org/licenses/LICENSE-2.0).

 # experiment-examples
-This repo contains all the experiment examples
+This project contains all the experiment examples that can be deployed from the Experiment Manager.

-## Technical Requirements

-## Installation and configuration

 ## Issue tracker